lowRISC/opentitan/README.md

 **Caution:** This is alpha quality software at the moment and has not be tested in depth. bazel-embedded is a set of tools that enable embedded development using bazel.

+At this point it is relatively easy to add support for new architectures, that have gcc based compilers.
+In future we will be adding clang support, so that we can make use of clangs static-analyzers.
+If you would like an architecture added to this repository let us know.

 Current support is limited to Arm Cortex-M Devices:
 - Cortex M0
 - Cortex M1
 - Cortex M3
-- Cortex M4
+- Cortex M4 (with/out fpu)
-- Cortex M7
+- Cortex M7 (with/out fpu)

 ## What is included
-Currently only toolchains are included in this repository.
-The end goal is to have this package come "batteries included" and with;
+List of support;
+- [x] Toolchains
-- Static analysers
+- [ ] Static analysers
-- A collection of BUILD file templates for common embedded libraries
+- [ ] A collection of BUILD file templates for common embedded libraries
-- Utilities for programming targets
+- [x] Utilities for programming targets
-- Utilities for debugging targets
+- [x] Utilities for debugging targets
-- Parralell execution for a test "farm" of embedded test devices
+- [ ] Parralell execution for a test "farm" of embedded test devices

 ## Getting started
 Add the following to your WORKSPACE file